What is this?

 OAreport translates policy to impact by helping libraries and funders:

-papers covered by your policy
+papers covered by their policies

-We discover your papers and data using open scholarly metadata, targeted text and data mining, and an institution’s internal data sources.
+We discover papers and data using open scholarly metadata, targeted text and data mining, and an institution’s internal data sources.

 if and how papers comply